-FAB is changing (for the better!) and as part of this process we have invited a select few individuals to form part of our Trustees.
+FAB is fortunate to have a select few individuals who form our Trustees.
 These individuals not only come from a variety of service or civilian backgrounds but most importantly they bring with them valued opinions based on experience from their chosen careers and life experience.
 We are delighted to have such notable individuals who are keen to impart their wisdom on FAB in order for us to continue developing further!
 Welcome to the Trustees….

 Mr Ian Lamberton — Chair of Trustees

 Ian was born and grew up in the town of Ayr on the West Coast of Scotland.
 Prior to his retirement in 2016 he owned and ran a successful independent vehicle service & repair workshop for 35yrs.
 As well as membership of the Engineering Council for the UK and Institute of the Motor Industry, his qualifications include an HND in Vehicle Technology and Management.